 Instructions

-1. Cook the chicken and sausage.
-Heat 1 tablespoon olive oil in a large stockpot or Dutch oven over medium-high heat.
-Add the chicken and sausage and sauté for 5 to 7 minutes, stirring occasionally, until the chicken is cooked through and the sausage is lightly browned.
-Transfer both to a clean plate and set aside.
+1. Brown the chicken.
+Heat 1 tablespoon of the olive oil in a large Dutch oven or heavy-bottomed pot over medium-high heat.
+Add the chicken in an even layer and season lightly with salt and pepper.
+Cook for 4–5 minutes, stirring occasionally, until lightly golden and just cooked through.
+Transfer to a plate and set aside.

-2. Sauté the veggies.
+4. Sauté the vegetables.
 Add the remaining 2 tablespoons olive oil to the pot.
-Stir in the bell peppers, celery, jalapeño, onion, and garlic.
-Sauté for about 6 minutes, stirring occasionally, until the onions have softened and the veggies are fragrant.
+Stir in the onion, bell peppers, celery, and jalapeño.
+Sauté for 5–6 minutes, stirring occasionally, until softened.
+Add the garlic and cook for 30 seconds, until fragrant.

 Notes